 How do I determine how many credits to register for?
 You must register for a minimum of two credits of Honors Project in your departmental office up to a maximum of six credit hours, and each department has specific courses that are to be used for Honors Research Project credit.
 The specific number of credits depends on the nature of the project and the policies of individual departments.
 Please discuss important plans with your Honors Project Sponsor, including which semester(s) you will register for credits, how many credits, and who/how your final grade will be assigned.The Honor Project Sponsor must approve the courses taken and the total number of credits registered for.

 Can the Honors Project be completed in more than one semester?
 The number of semesters required for completion, as well as the number of credit hours for the coursework must be agreed on by the Honors Project Sponsor.
 Students often register for their Honors Project coursework only in their graduating semester.
 However, while it is possible to complete the project in one semester, the scope of the project should be substantial and students often require two or more semesters to actually complete their research and document their results for their Honors Project Report.

 How long should the written report be and what format should I use?
 The format of an Honors Project Report is determined by the student's individual department.
 Please refer to the individual department guidelines or contact your Honors Faculty Advisor for specific information.
 Likewise, the report must be approved by the Honors Project Sponsor, Readers, and the Honors Faculty Advisor.
 The quality of the research described within the report is the determining factor regarding its acceptability, however reports are typically 30-40 pages in length.

 May I graduate without completing the project?
-Yes, but completion of the Honors Project is a requirement for graduating from The Williams Honors College.
-If the project is not completed the student can petition to be excused from the Honors College but will still graduate from their degree program, provided that the Honors Project is not part of the degree requirements.
+Yes, but completion of the Honors Project is a requirement for graduating as a Williams Honors Scholar.
+If the project is not completed the student can petition to withdraw from the Honors College and will still graduate from their degree program, provided that the Honors Project is not part of the degree requirements.